mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 From the table, it's clear the most value we can carry in the knapsack is 19.
 But which items give us that amount?
 We can trace back in the table to find out.

+# Finding the Optimal Items

 For each item column (all but the 0th index column in the table), starting from the last column, check if the value in the row corresponding to the capacity we have remaining to use is different in the current column and the one before it.
 If they aren't, it means the item wasn't chosen, so mark the item as such.
 If they are different, mark the item as chosen and reduce the remaining capacity by the weight of that item.
 Due to this, the next iteration of the loop will be checking values in a different row.

-Repeat until all item columns have been looped over.
+Continue until all item columns have been looped over.

 ```python